PetrosPoll/PeterPoll/README.md

-- 👋 Hi, I’m @PeterPoll
+- 👋 Hi, I’m Petros Pollakis
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning a lot of different things based on programming.
 - 💞️ I’m looking to collaborate with everyone.